Making the right food choices can seem daunting in the face of countless fad diets that claim to hold the secret to success.

 “Many people relax when they have a day off and have very different eating habits,” Platt said.
 “It’s important to know what you’re eating all the time, not just Monday through Friday.”

-It’s a good idea to learn about nutrition guidelines that outline what a balanced diet means, and what is right for your age and activity level.
+It’s a good idea to learn about nutrition recommendations that outline what a balanced diet means, and what is right for your age and activity level.

 Reading nutrition labels, and limiting saturated fat, trans fat, cholesterol, sodium and added sugars also is important.
 You can also look for the AHA’s Heart-Check mark to identify heart-healthy foods in the grocery store while shopping and also in restaurants when dining out.